ressy/example-genbank/README.md

  * `tbl2asn -E T` will enable a recursive search within the directory given with `-p`.
 It still expects .fsa files with correspondingly-named .tbl files, though.
+ * `tbl2asn -a s` will, in contrast to the recursive option for separate files, allow multiple separate entries within a single .fsa/.tbl pair.
  * Before submitting, check the .val files and the discrepancy report if `-Z file.txt` was given.
 Nothing shows up on the standard error stream when running the program even if major problems are logged to these text files!